infoxchange/pallet/README.md

 Deploy phase is meant to prepare the environment for this particular version of the application.
-This includes the tasks typically known as "migrations", for exapmple, setting up the database structure.
+This includes the tasks typically known as "migrations", for example, setting up the database structure.

 Deploy phase SHALL be run at least once before serve phase of the particular version.